 I don’t know whether :

-- The percentage of active ingredients (in this case a measly 4% of Zinc Oxide 4% + 4% of Titanium Dioxide) is more important
+- The percentage of active ingredients (in this case 4% Zinc Oxide + 4% Titanium Dioxide) is more important

-So, I did the only thing I can think of to get my questions answered—I emailed Australian Gold via their on-site contact form.
+So I did the only thing I can think of to get an answer—I emailed Australian Gold via their on-site contact form.

 Here’s what they said when I asked about their PA rating, PPD rating, and the low percent of actives: